Skip to main content

 Step 3

-VS Code config for Python coursework
+VS Code extensions for Python coursework

-4. Turn on type checking
+Turn on type checking

 Pylance ships with three modes: off, basic, strict.
 Set Python > Analysis: Type Checking Mode to basic.
 Strict mode is satisfying once you trust your types; basic catches the bugs.